Here’s which Amex cards I’m applying for and when to get triple the free cash.

 (A quick aside, but an important one, make sure you clear the balance every month.
 Getting charged interest on these cards wipes out the cashback earned).

 So for most people, it makes sense to go for the Amex card which will give you the biggest payout.
-That’s usually the American Expres Preferred Rewards Gold card which can be worth £184 in Nectar points.
+That’s usually the American Expres Preferred Rewards Gold card which can be worth £153 in Nectar points, and even more when it’s temporarily boosted, as it often is.
 Winning.

 Getting additional American Express welcome offers

-However, there are two Amex cards where you can get a sign-up bonus again, even if you’ve had a card in your name in the last two years.
+However, there are two Amex cards where you can get a extra sign-up bonuses, even if you’ve had a card in your name in the last two years.
 The catch?
 Eligibility depends on which card you already have.
 (I’m focusing on personal cards only here – some business card sign-up deals are also available to existing cardholders.)

 Here are the cards, usual bonus and the cards you can’t have to get the welcome bonus: